joshloo/fsp_yaml_cfg/Tools/UserManuals/FspGenCfgDataUserManual.md

 **DscOutFile** is the location where the simplified DSC description file will be stored.

-## 6. FspGenCfgData  GENHDR
+## 7. FspGenCfgData  GENHDR
-The **GENHDR** option creates a header file describing the configuration data.
+The **GENHDR** option takes the DSC description file with BSF syntax and creates a header file describing the configuration data.

 ```
 FspGenCfgData  GENHDR  DscFile[;DltFile]  HdrOutFile[;ComHdrOutFile]   [-D Macros]